 Sweet Almond Oil (almost 1 oz)

 Add essential oils to bottle and swirl to incorporate.
 Fill the rest of the bottle with sweet almond oil.
-Massage into your stomach or use as a daily moisturizing oil after your shower.
+Massage into your stomach or use it as a daily moisturizing oil after your shower.

 Use essential oils in specialty diffusers or vaporizers to fill the air with a healing scent.